Skip to main content

 ros2 run performance_test perf_test --zero-copy --reliable --keep-last --history-depth 10 -s 1 -m Array4m -r 100 --max-runtime 30

-Test results are shown below:
+Test results are as follows:

 run time